tailscale/terraform-provider-tailscale/docs/resources/acl.md

 subcategory: ""
 description: |-
   The acl resource allows you to configure a Tailscale ACL.
 See https://tailscale.com/kb/1018/acls for more information.
 Note that this resource will completely overwrite existing ACL contents for a given tailnet.
+  If tests are defined in the ACL (the top-level "tests" section), ACL validation will occur before creation and update operations are applied.
 ---

 # tailscale_acl (Resource)

 The acl resource allows you to configure a Tailscale ACL.
 See https://tailscale.com/kb/1018/acls for more information.
 Note that this resource will completely overwrite existing ACL contents for a given tailnet.

+If tests are defined in the ACL (the top-level "tests" section), ACL validation will occur before creation and update operations are applied.

 ## Example Usage